BenNorsk/DonElonAI/README.md

 Don, Elon, AOC, Kylie, Dr. Jordan, and Mia.

 ## Download The Don Elon AI
-The Don Elon AI will be available on the Apple App store for download soon.
+The Don Elon AI is available for download in the Apple App Store.
+<a href="https://apps.apple.com/ch/app/don-elon-ai/id1638519741?l=en" class="button big">Download the App!</a>

 ## Participate In The Don Elon AI
 For the price of one Bitcoin, you may add yourself as a character to the